Shiva-ragupathy/Shiva-ragupathy/README.md

 🤝 I’m open to collaborating on DevOps automation and AI-integrated cloud apps

-💬 Ask me about Python, Go, Bash, AWS, and DevOps pipelines
+💬 Ask me about Python, Terraform, Bash, AWS, and DevOps pipelines

 📫 Reach me at shivaramakrishnanragupathy@gmail.com